An extension of the Moran process using type-specific connection graphs: Our Results

-Furthermore, in Subsection \ref{classesvsCL}, we find bounds on the fixation probability when the mutant graph is the clique and the resident graph belongs to various classes of regular graphs.
-In particular, we show that when the mutant graph is the clique and the resident graph is the undirected cycle, then $1-\frac{1}{r} - o(1) \leq f_{UCY, CL} \leq \frac{1}{e^{1/r} - o(1)}$, for any constant $r>2$.
-A looser lower bound holds for smaller values of $r$.
-This in particular implies that the undirected cycle is quite resistant to the clique.
-Then, we analyze the fixation probability by replacing the undirected cycle by 3 increasingly denser circulant graphs and find that, the denser the graph, the smaller $r$ is required to achieve a $1-1/r$ asymptotic lower bound.
-We also find that the asymptotic upper bound stays the same when the resident graphs become denser with constant degree, but it goes to $1-1/r$ when the degree is $\omega (1)$.
-In addition, by running simulations (which we do not analyse here) for the case where the resident graph is the strongest known suppressor, i.e. the one in \cite{GIA16}, and the mutant graph is the clique, we get fixation probability significantly greater than $f_\text{Moran}$ for up to $336$ nodes and values of fitness $r>1$.
+Furthermore, in Subsection \ref{classesvsCL}, we find bounds on the fixation probability when the mutant graph is the clique and the resident graph belongs to large class of regular graphs, known as \textit{circulant graphs}.
+In particular, we show that when the mutant graph is the clique and the resident graph is a circulant graph $CId$ of any degree $d$, then $1-\frac{1}{r} - o(1) \leq f(CId, K_n) \leq e^{-1/r} + o(1)$, for any constant $r>2$, where $o(1)$ denotes a function of $n$ that tends to 0 as $n$ tends to $\infty$.
+Since the sparser circulant graph is the cycle graph ($CI2$), the latter result in fact reveals that such a simple graph structure for the residents performs very well against the mutant clique (for the aforementioned range of $r$).
+In addition, by running simulations (which we do not analyse here) for the case where the resident graph is the strong suppressor in \cite{GIA16}, and the mutant graph is the clique, we get fixation probability significantly greater than $f_\text{Moran}$ for up to $336$ nodes and values of fitness $r>1$.
 All of our results seem to indicate that the clique is the most beneficial graph (in terms of player payoff in the game theoretic formulation).
-However, we leave this fact as an open problem for future research.
+However, the proof of this conjecture remains an open problem.

 Finally, in Section \ref{sec:fpras} we consider the problem of efficiently approximating the fixation probability in our model.
 We point out that Theorem \ref{lemma5} implies that the fixation probability cannot be approximated via a method similar to \cite{D14}.
 However, when we restrict the mutant graph to be complete, we prove a polynomial (in $n$) upper bound for the absorption time of the generalized Moran process when $r > 2c \left( 1 + o(1)\right)$, where $c$ is the maximum ratio of degrees of adjacent nodes in the resident graph.
 The latter allows us to give a fully polynomial randomized approximation scheme (FPRAS) for the problem of computing the fixation probability in this case.